-- T. Air Handling Unit Condensate Drains: All air handling unit condensate drain pans must drain to the storm sewer system, with a by-pass to the floor drains when using chemicals to clean coils.
-Contract Director of Utilities for standard detail for coil drains. - U. Return air plenums: Mechanical rooms shall not be utilized as return air plenums. - V. Ventilating and cooling of Mechanical rooms: Mechanical rooms that generate heat such as steam rooms and pump rooms shall be cooled using a thermostatically controlled forced air ventilation system utilizing outdoor air.
+- R. Air Handling Unit Condensate Drains: All air handling unit condensate drain pans must drain to the storm sewer system, with a by-pass to the floor drains when using chemicals to clean coils. - S. Return air plenums: Mechanical rooms shall not be utilized as return air plenums. - T. Ventilating and cooling of Mechanical rooms: Mechanical rooms that generate heat such as steam rooms and pump rooms shall be cooled using a thermostatically controlled forced air ventilation system utilizing outdoor air.
 Generally, pump rooms and similar spaces with electronic systems such as variable speed drives, shall be separated from rooms containing steam reducing stations and condensate pumps.
 Wherever possible, intake air shall be directed into the pump room and removed from the steam room.
-If cooling using outdoor air is considered not feasible, approval of an alternative cooling scheme shall be approved by the Director of Utilities. - W. Labeling of mechanical equipment: such as air handlers, pumps, exhaust fans, etc., shall be referred to and labeled by floor number, i.e., EF3-5 would be the fifth exhaust fan on the third floor - X. Demarcation between new insulation and existing asbestos insulation: The A/E shall contact the University Department of Environmental Health and Safety Asbestos Coordinator prior to the commencement of a renovation project in order to determine the specifications for labeling and demarcation of the extent of new (non-asbestos) pipe insulation applied by the mechanical contractor following any abatement of asbestos pipe insulation for the project. - Y. Identification signage systems: and markings for all mechanical equipment and piping shall be required.
+If cooling using outdoor air is considered not feasible, an alternative cooling scheme shall be submitted to the Director of Utilities & Engineering Services for approval. - U. Labeling of mechanical equipment: such as air handlers, pumps, exhaust fans, etc., shall be referred to and labeled by floor number, i.e., EF3-5 would be the fifth exhaust fan on the third floor.
+Equipment schedules shall indicate use, area served and power source. - V. Demarcation between new insulation and existing asbestos insulation: The A/E shall contact the University Department of Environmental Health and Safety Asbestos Coordinator prior to the commencement of a renovation project in order to determine the specifications for labeling and demarcation of the extent of new (non-asbestos) pipe insulation applied by the mechanical contractor following any abatement of asbestos pipe insulation for the project. - W. Piping & Valve signage: Pipe signage shall include color coded labeling for material conveyed as well as direction of flow.
+All physical valve tags must correspond to the mechanical drawings.